flipperdevices/docs/en/content/usage/general/flashing-firmware.md

 After flashing the firmware, [reboot](rebooting.md) to exit DFU mode.

-USB cable can be unplugged before or after rebooting.
+The USB cable can be unplugged before or after rebooting.